Navo26/Cucumber/README.md

 Getting Started :
 This Repository Consists of Several Projects and codes Created and Knowledge shared by TestLeaf Team.
-This Repository consists of various projects which consits of selenium codes and different frameworks used about 8 weeks of Knowledge shared by TestLeaf Team.
+This Repository consists of various projects which consits of selenium codes and different frameworks used for , 8 weeks of Knowledge shared by TestLeaf Team.

 Prerequisites :
 In order to Enrich The Knowledge shared by TestLeaf the Following Softwares need to be installed